cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Employment of A.I. technology

-**Cisum Verse** will collaborate with AI technology providers to develop virtual content and autonmous avatars/agents for artists, and create a virtual autonomous space for music concerts, hosting audiences globally.
+**Cisum Verse** collaborates with leading AI technology providers to create virtual content and autonomous 3D digital agents for artists, building virtual concert spaces that engage global audiences.
+These AI-powered 3D agents represent artists in online and on-chain ecosystems, interacting with fans, hosting virtual events, and generating revenue for NFT investors, fostering lasting artist-fan connections.

 # Team